NickyRahman/week2ResearchRepoDemo/reflections/reflectiveJournal_Nicky.md

 But looking at the time I have on hand, I might do something I am more familiar with - python scripting for graphics.
 I had done some basic tutorials using Python turtle ages ago.
 I think it's time i pick it up again, brushed the dust and give it another try.
 The plan is to write up some simple scripts that generate simple graphics.
 For the final presentation, I plan to write up about 10 scripts and let them loop.
+##

+## Week 8:

+###Final Software Project
+Progress - I have completed a series of simple python scripts that generates graphic visuals.
+Although these are all based on existing tutorials, I am quite happy with them, and I think I learned a lot as I broke down each line to understand what I was typing.
+I spent some time looking for ways to compile them and automate the script so they could play sequentially.
+I finally found one online, and decided to test it out by editing the script to read my files.
+I am still trying to fogire out how to control the start and end of the play.
+Hopefully I can get it done by submission date.

+###Pseudo-code
+This week Roman talked about Pseudocode and what they do.
+So what is pseudocode?
+Pseudocode is the way of expressing a program or code so that it could be easily understood by programmers of every programming languages out there.
+                 *Pseudocode is an informal high-level description of the operating principle of a computer program or an algorithm

+The purpose of writing a pseudocode is that it is easier for people to understand and interpret, than any specific programming language code.
+There is no standard pseudocode syntax required when writing pseudocode, as a program in pseudocode is not an executable program.

+I will start another repository to complete the third assignment which is the pseudocode and flowchart.

+###Koan
+I took a break from reading and writing python codes and had a bit of fun with the Koans.Managed to complete 34 tasks!
+It was not easy and had to read up abit before I could understand what I was solving.
+But it has been fun doing the Koans.
+Can't say I have reached any level of enlightenment but I guess it is abit too early for that!